alexitopro/QuillaGPT/README.md

 ```
 pip install -r requirements.txt
 ```
-You then run scraper.py inside scraper folder to retrieve foundational data from the seletect sources
+You then run scraper.py inside scraper folder to retrieve foundational data from the selected sources
 ```
 python3 scraper.py
 ```